jmcruz1983/RectSky/README.md

 * Please have a look to the [RectSky.mp4](RectSky.mp4) video in the repository where usage is explained visually.
 * The application plots vertica skyline in BLUE doted lines and the horizontal skyline in RED doted lines.
 * Hovering over the plot the coordinates are displayed helping to verify the skyline.
+* In case of providing wrong JSON input a popup will appear showing a parsing error and no solution would be provided.

 ### HOW TO USE IT:
 Having the application up running: